steamedcotton/epaper/readme.md

 # epaper

+**Please note: this should be considered a "work in progress".
+Once I'm satisfied with the feature set and documentation, I will remove this message.**

 Node.js library for the 4.3 Inch E-Paper display by Waveshare

 ![e-paper Display Sample](/docs/images/sampleDisplay.png)

 ## Install

+This project uses [serialport](https://www.npmjs.com/package/serialport), before you install this libary, please have a look at this section of the serialport readme: https://www.npmjs.com/package/serialport#installation-instructions

 ```bash
 npm install epaper